 Morocco desert weather can experience extreme temperature fluctuations, so be prepared for hot days and cold nights.
 Pack appropriate clothing and bring sunscreen, a hat, and sunglasses.
 We recommend reading our article on what to wear in the Sahara desert.

-Physical Fitness & Comfort
+Physical Fitness and Comfort

 Camel trekking requires a reasonable level of physical fitness.
 Riding a camel can be surprisingly challenging and tiring, especially during longer treks.
 Consider going on a shorter ride before committing to multiple days.